itsrandeep/virtual_paint/README.md

 * Enabling/Disabling showing of hand landmarks points.
 (Done.)
 * Instead of drawing with a single color, give multiple options of colors on frame.
 (Done)
 * Colors can be switched in selection mode.
 (Done)
 * Option of saving the entire video of drawing session.
+(Done)
-* Option of saving only Drawing in diffrent image formats.
+* Option of saving only Drawing in diffrent image formats.(Done, White background will be better)
 * Currently it supports only 1 hand, Add 2 hands support.
 * Integration in meeting apps like zoom.